Advice to Authors

 While you are writing your paper, you will find it helpful to consult the glossary of terms commonly used within Living Educational Theory Research.

-- use the descriptions and explanations of values in action as the explanatory principles that form the basis and structure of your account
+- Uses the values that emerge as the explanatory principles for the account

-- clarify values as they emerge in the research and use them as practical standards of judgement to support claims, also publicly validated, to have improved educational practice
+- Uses these values as practical standards of judgement to support claims to have improved educational practice and educational influences

 The most difficult parts of writing a paper can be writing the title, abstract and introduction – which includes a structure (framing) for the contents – and the conclusion.
 You should constantly bear in mind that writing a Living Educational Theory Research paper is an iterative process, so you need to be alert to the evolution of the research question the paper offers an answer to.
 That can be emotionally as well as intellectually challenging.